l0ckbit/Nicos_git_page/README.md

 # l0ckbit page

-shoutout to ladysec-exe for helping me with this (because idk HTML) but more acytally projects coming in the future.
+shoutout to ladysec-exe for helping me with this (because idk HTML) but more   acutal projects coming in the future.